Duckhorn Portfolio (NAPA) versus The Competition Head to Head Survey

 Analyst Recommendations

-This is a breakdown of recent ratings and recommmendations for Duckhorn Portfolio and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Duckhorn Portfolio and its rivals, as reported by MarketBeat.com.

 |Sell Ratings